femboyfin/dbdideas/survivor_perks.md

 ## [Left Behind](<https://deadbydaylight.wiki.gg/wiki/Left_Behind>) 📉 😷

 - Now activates once the Exit Gates are powered *(was once you are the Last Survivor Standing)*
-  - Removes the inherent selfishness of the perk
+  - Removes the inherent selfishness of the perk.
 - Now reveals the auras of Survivors within the exit gates to you
-  - Provides utility to your teammates while they're still alive in the trial
+  - Provides utility to your teammates while they're still alive in the trial.
 - Now reveals your aura to Survivors within the exit gates
-  - Enables your teammates to help you in getting to the gate
+  - Enables your teammates to help you in getting to the gate.
 - Now reveals the Aura of the Hatch to you after another Survivor has Escaped *(was within 24/28/32 meters)*
   - Now rewards you for staying in the trial to buy time for your teammates to escape.